-Where the River Settles out May 1st
+Where the River Settles out Now!

 In Where the River Settles, the spellbinding second book in the best-selling Hymns of Blue Hollow series, Kemma MarShall crafts a hauntingly beautiful tale of love, resilience, and self-discovery—filling in the lost pages of Esther and Ian’s story, where longing and uncertainty still linger.